I think we counted about 52 of them—and that was just in the first hour.

 - Stargazing gives us an excuse just to do nothing, in particular, to just sit and talk—finding time to connect.

 - The stars above connect us to the past in powerful ways.
 Think about it: the same stars and the same constellations were seen by every generation of humanity, and every culture has used the sky as a massive Pinterest board to pin the stories of their heroes, their gods, and their folklore.
 Stargazing is a time for storytelling.

 - When we spend time under the stars, we’re reading God’s book of general revelation to humanity.
 “The heavens declare the glory of God”(Psalm 19:1) showing us his eternal power and divine nature (Romans 1:20).
 Stargazing is a time to marvel at God.

 Let Me Make it Easy for You

 I’ve been teaching astronomy to kids for years—not just my own kids and our homeschool co-op.
-I’ve taught over a thousand of kids through our online Experience Astronomy courses.
+I’ve taught over a thousand kids through our online Experience Astronomy courses.
 I absolutely love captivating kids with a simple understanding of the sky.